deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 5. `E`- The "executable" bit has been set here, meaning this memory page is executable
 6. `V`- The "valid" bit is set here, meaning that the PTE is a valid PTE.

-Notice that most of these control bits were set with our call earlier to `KERNELBASE!VirtualProtect()` in the psuedo code snippet.
+Notice that most of these control bits were set with our call earlier to `KERNELBASE!VirtualProtect()` in the psuedo code snippet via the function's arguments of `flAllocationType` and `flProtect`.

 Now that we know how our shellcode allocation looks from a memory perspective, let's talk about the `U/S` bit.

 As we can see, our memory page where our shellcode resides is that of a "user mode" page.

-However, it is possible to turn this page into a kernel mode page, and "trick" the memory manager unit into executing this page in context of the kernel!
+But what is we wanted to "trick" the memory manager unit into thinking our user mode page resided in kernel mode.
+Would this beat SMEP?
+Remember, SMEP is also globally enforced through the CR4 register.